Risen (video game): Plot

 The nameless player character is a stowaway on a small ship.
 Near Faranga, the ship is destroyed by a Titan, and he washes up on the shores unharmed.

 After exploring the island and meeting its inhabitants, the player can choose a faction with which to align.
 He can become a bandit (by joining Don Esteban), a Warrior of the Order, or a Mage.
 Regardless of his choice, the player character becomes involved with the plans of Mendoza, who has discovered a temple leading into the heart of the volcano.
 The High Inquisitor tasks the main character with gaining access to the temple.

 After the player has gathered five Crystal Disks, which activate the mechanism to open the entrance, the Inquisition enters the temple.
 They find the spirit of Titan Lord Ursegor, who helped the Gods imprison the Titans thousands of years ago.
 Ursegor reveals the presence of a Fire Titan, still imprisoned below the temple.
 It is revealed that the Titan's presence has been protecting Faranga from the storms and the other Titans.

 Mendoza seeks to control the Fire Titan and use it to defeat the other Titans.
 However, if the Titan is released from its prison, Faranga would become vulnerable to the mystical storms and would be destroyed, and there is no guarantee that Mendoza can really control the Titan.
 The hero rebukes this course of action, and Mendoza seals himself in the chamber with the Fire Titan.

 After the hero releases Ursegor from the curse binding his spirit to the temple, Ursegor urges him to find the Titan Lord's armor to imprison the Fire Titan, which will soon be set free by Mendoza.
 The armor pieces were sealed in various ruins throughout the island, along with undead priests.
 After assembling the Titan Lord's armor and acquiring the Titan Shield and Titan's Hammer, the hero returns to the temple and defeats Mendoza.
 After that, he enters the chamber, subdues the Fire Titan and imprisons it once again.

 The ending suggests that Faranga has been spared from destruction, but that four more Titans continue to ravage the mainland.
 After the credits roll, dialogue between the main character and Patty, the daughter of infamous pirate Gregorius Emmanuel Steelbeard, suggests that the two will travel to the mainland to fight the Titans.

 Gameplay

 The player technically has access to most of the island right from the beginning of the game.
 However, the paths leading further into the island are almost always blocked by numerous wild creatures that can easily overwhelm and kill a beginner character.
 After the player character acquires better skills and equipment, he can explore the island with much more freedom.

 Risen has smaller areas that can't be accessed until later.
-Creatures do not respawn in the first part of the game, but do so in later parts.
+Creatures do not respawn in the first part of the game, but new enemies will spawn in their place in later chapters.
 The island is also said to contain easter eggs.